-the GAPD scheme, there is an additional, frequent adjustment of the guard capacity based on a novel soft handoff prediction mechanism, which aggregates prediction decisions and acts in concert with the pilot power-based handoff detection mechanism to reduce signaling overhead.
+We have presented two schemes (GAD and GAPD) for managing downlink CDMA radio resources that maintain on-going call quality by minimizing call-dropping during handoffs, without over-penalizing new arrivals.
+In both schemes, the guard capacity of a cell is dynamically adjusted so as to maintain the handoff dropping rate at or below a target level.
+In the GAPD scheme, there is an additional, frequent adjustment of the guard capacity based on a novel soft handoff prediction mechanism, which aggregates prediction decisions and acts in concert with the pilot power-based handoff detection mechanism to reduce signaling overhead.
 The emphasis of this work has been to develop simple and robust mechanisms that do not assume knowledge of traffic and mobility patterns, and can work over a wide range of system and control parameters.

 In our simulations, we study the performance of the GAD and GAPD schemes, and also a scheme with fixed guard capacity (FG), in which the amount of guard capacity can be tuned offline with optimal parameters for a given set of system parameters and traffic conditions.
 The performance of FG is comparable with the performance of the GAD and GAPD schemes under the default conditions.
-However, FG has significantly higher handoff dropping probability (up to 23%) than GAD and GAPD as we vary the ratio of voice and data traffic, and user mobility.
+However, FG has significantly higher handoff dropping probability (up to 23%) than GAD and GAPD as we vary the ratio of voice and data traffic, user mobility, and cell size.
 GAD and GAPD are both able to maintain the handoff dropping rate below the target value over a wide range of traffic, system and control parameters, with only small effects on the blocking rate of new calls.
 However GAPD performs significantly better than GAD under certain conditions, because its predictive control allows it to respond more quickly, and its dual control can compensate for prediction errors more effectively.
-GAPD is better able to control the handoff dropping rate under dynamic traffic conditions traffic), (e.g., due to bursty data traffic), and is also more robust to a wide range of control parameter values.
+GAPD is better able to control the handoff dropping rate under dynamic traffic conditions (e.g., due to bursty data traffic), and is also more robust to a wide range of control parameter values.
+We have also studied the signaling cost due to soft handoff predictions.
+Our results indicate that the additional signaling cost is much smaller than that needed to manage soft handoffs, and the overhead is well controlled under different conditions.